 Total Points: Champions are determined by assigning points based on trunk circumference, height, and crown spread.
 One point is assigned for every inch of stem circumference, one point for each foot of height, and 1/4 point for each foot of average crown spread.
 The point total is the sum of the points from circumference, height, and crown spread measurements.
 The tree with the most total points is the "State Champion" for that species.

 Anyone can nominate a tree for inclusion in the Nebraska Champion Trees Register.
-Nominations are accepted year-around, but are only measured during the field season (May-August).
-If you have measured a possible Champion Tree and its total points are somewhat close to or larger than the current Champion for that species, please complete the nominations online or submit a nomination form.
-The appropriate information can also be sent in a letter if a nomination form is not available.
+Nominations are accepted year-around but are only measured during the field season (May-August).
+If you have measured a possible Champion Tree and its total points are somewhat close to or larger than the current Champion for that species, please complete the nominations online.

 - Record the tree’s measurements.
 Fill in the name, address, and phone number of the owner(s) and nominator(s), the tree’s location, and its species.
 Give complete information, particularly tree location.
 Indicate if the circumference was measured at a height other than 4½ feet and, if so, why.

 - A member of the Nebraska Community Forestry Council, the Nebraska Forest Service or the Champion Tree Coordinator will confirm the tree’s species, check the current Register to see if the tree is a possible Champion, and if so, officially measure the tree to determine its exact score.
 If the tree is a new Champion, it will be entered into the Nebraska Champion Tree Register.
-The owner and nominator will receive a Certificate of Recognition signed by the State Forester, the Chair of the Community Forestry Council, and the Champion Tree Coordinator.
+The owner and nominator will receive a Certificate of Recognition signed by the State Forester.

 Champion Tree Register